turingschool/curriculum/source/projects/eventmanager.markdown

 * Assign an ID for the attendee
 * Create an output folder
-* Save each form letter to file based on the id of the attendee
+* Save each form letter to a file based on the id of the attendee

 ```ruby